 · Wash items with like colours and turn your clothes inside out, especially dark colours.

 · Some darker colours may require to be washed separately the first few times as they may bleed a bit.

 · Keep your zippers and hooks closed to avoid snagging other items in the wash.

 · Since most of our textiles are created with natural dyes you may experience a light colour bleed for the first couple of washes, especially darker colours.

-· Tumble dry low heat.
+· Tumble dry on a gentle setting.
 Remove items promptly from dryer, preferably when still damp.

 · Handwoven cotton shrinks slightly after the first wash.
 Please ensure that you wash the fabric before creating garments to avoid shrinkage after wearing.

 .
 If your garments feature details such as wooden buttons, we recommend only hand washing those pieces.